 Step 4: Select the user account you wish to use on the new login screen, input the necessary login credentials, and you're in.

-Step 5: By choosing or touching "Sign-in options" and then select the option you wish to use, you may swap between sign-in options.
+Step 5: By choosing or touching "Sign-in options" and selecting the option you wish to use, you may swap between sign-in options.

-When prompted for a picture password in Windows 10, how do you switch users?
+How do you switch users when prompted for a picture password in Windows 10?

 Step 3: You'll get a list of all the user accounts on your Windows 10 computer or device when you click or touch "Switch user."

 Step 4: Select the user you wish to switch to by clicking or tapping on their name.
 Then you'll be prompted to input the account's prior login information, such as the password, PIN, or picture password.

 In Windows 10, how do I switch users from Command Prompt (CMD) to PowerShell?

 Step 1: Open Command Prompt or PowerShell if you prefer command-line environments.